Where could Angel Reese go in the WNBA draft? Here’s what experts predict.

 It’s a somewhat surprising decision for Reese, a transcendent talent who had another season of eligibility remaining.
 With a star-studded roster, LSU is primed to compete for a championship again next season after losing to Iowa and superstar Caitlin Clark in the Elite Eight of the NCAA Tournament.
 Reese was also one of the top name, image and likeness earners in the country, with a valuation of $1.8 million, according to On3.com.
 She has sponsorship deals with Goldman Sachs, Topps, Beats by Dre and Reebok, among others, though many of those business relationships could continue in the pros.

-Under the WNBA’s current collective bargaining agreement, rookie contracts for top-10 draft picks are worth roughly $70,000 in Year 1, with slight increases over the next three seasons.
+Under the WNBA’s current collective bargaining agreement, rookie contracts for top-10 draft picks are worth roughly $70,000 in the first year, with slight increases over the next three seasons.
 Even when a player reaches free agency, the current maximum salary is roughly $240,000 per year.

 Reese played for an LSU program that is one of the most well-funded in the country, with its $10.3 million expenses for the 2022-23 season rivaling the school’s men’s basketball team ($10.7 million).
 In her interview and photo shoot with Vogue announcing her plans to enter the draft, Reese said that she frequently flew on private planes during college, a luxury often not afforded to WNBA players.